desbma/hddfancontrol/README.md

 HDD Fan control
 ===============

-HDD Fan control is a tool to dynamically control fan speed according to hard drive temperature on Linux.
+HDD Fan control is a command line tool to dynamically control fan speed according to hard drive temperature on Linux.

 This has 3 benefits: